fibo/dflow/README.md

 A *graph* is a collection of *tasks* and *pipes* that can be stored in JSON format.

-Every *task* refers to a function which output can be piped as an argument to another other task.
+Every *task* refers to a function which output can be piped as an argument to another task.

 A *graph* has the following properties